Protoqol/Quo-php/.github/README.md

 ## Custom config

 You can also store a quo-config file in your project root directory.
-To get Quo to use this follow the instructions below.
+Create a new .ini file in wherever you want and use the command below to set it as default config.

 ```bash
 php ./vendor/bin/quo set-custom-config [absolute_file_path_to_ini]
 ```

 And you're all set!

+## Issues

 #### Issues, bugs and feature requests can be reported [here!](https://github.com/Protoqol/quo-php/issues/new/choose)